 You learn how to approach contemporary architecture and cities and their relation to the society, culture and arts including film and theatre.
 Through the analysis of wider social and environmental aspects and through modeling of cities’ life and its dynamic forces, programme considers the ways in which both the heritage buildings and the new design proposals can facilitate in the sustainable development of cities in the future.

-Kent School of Architecture (KSA) has developed a unique partnership with Farrells, the internationally renowned architects and urban planners.
-John Letherland, the Head of Master Planning, currently leads a design module for all students on this programme.
+Kent School of Architecture and Planning (KSAP) has developed a unique partnership with Farrells, the internationally renowned architects and urban planners.
+John Letherland, former Head of Master Planning, currently leads a design module for all students on this programme.

 This is a versatile Master’s qualification for architects, urban designers, surveyors, historians, landscape architects, theorists, engineers and other related professionals involved with planning and design of contemporary cities, as well as graduates interested in pursuing further postgraduate studies and an academic career.